lilfetz22/chroma-parse-notes/README.md

 - **Card Management**: Create, update, and delete cards with detailed descriptions and priorities 📝

 ### ⏰ Task Scheduling
-- **Scheduled Tasks**: Convert cards or create new scheduled tasks with due dates 🗓️
+- **Scheduled Tasks**: Convert cards or create new scheduled tasks with due dates and specific times 🗓️
+- **Time-based Scheduling**: Set specific times for tasks to appear on your Kanban board (defaults to midnight) ⏰
-- **Recurring Tasks**: Support for various recurrence patterns (daily, weekly, monthly, etc.)
+- **Recurring Tasks**: Support for various recurrence patterns (daily, weekly, monthly, etc.) with customizable times
-- **Task Management**: Dedicated page to view, edit, and manage all scheduled tasks
+- **Task Management**: Dedicated page to view, edit, and manage all scheduled tasks with time display
 - **Priority System**: Assign priorities to cards to highlight important tasks 🚩
-- **Notifications**: Stay informed with real-time notifications 🔔
+- **Flexible Time Control**: Edit and adjust scheduled times for existing tasks
+- **Timezone Awareness**: All times respect the user's current timezone settings 🌍

 ### 🏷️ Tagging & Organization
 - **Tagging System**: Categorize cards using tags for better organization